 William WAREHAM: Died 3 November 1916 at Woolongoon.
-William Wareham was born at Box Hill in 1844 and at nineteen went to work at Woolongoon Station, near Mortlake.
+William Wareham’s obituary states he was born at Box Hill in 1844, however, his Victorian Birth registration shows Moonee Ponds in 1845.
+At age nineteen, William went to work at Woolongoon Station, near Mortlake.
 He married and settled in the area.

 He left a large family including thirty-two grandchildren.

 Mary KELLY: Died 19 November 1916 at Stawell.
 Mary Kelly was born in Tipperary, Ireland around 1836 and travelled to Australia with her parents when she was a girl.
 She married John Kay and they settled at Great Western.
 They later moved to Stawell and ran a wine saloon in Main Street before becoming licensees of the Star Hotel (later known as the Stawell Club) in the late 1890s.
 Family members continued to run the hotel until 1910 when John Alison took over the licence, but Mary continued to own the building.